Constant Rotation

 Typical problems:

-- A rider accelerates once the rider in front of them moves from the left side to the right.
+• Premature Acceleration in the Left Line: The second rider in the left line accelerates once the rider in front of them moves from the left side to the right.

-- This usually creates a gap on the left line and often the tendency for the rider behind is to ‘chase’ or surge – not good.
+• This usually creates a gap on the left line and often the tendency for the rider behind is to ‘chase’ or surge – a common, but incorrect, reaction.
 Never chase a surging rider.
-Again, the right thing to do is to maintain the constant speed of the line and continue with the rotation and let the rider know that they need to keep the a constant speed.
-The only acceleration is at the back of the line, never the front.
+Instead, maintain the left line’s constant speed and continue the rotation.
+Remind the rider to hold a steady pace.
+Remember, the only acceleration occurs at the back of the line, never the front.